src-d/go-kallax/README.md

 For every model you have, kallax will generate the following for you:

 * Internal methods for your model to make it work with kallax and satisfy the [Record](https://godoc.org/github.com/src-d/go-kallax#Record) interface.
 * A store named `{TypeName}Store`: the store is the way to access the data.
 A store of a given type is the way to access and manipulate data of that type.
+You can get an instance of the type store with `New{TypeName}Store(*sql.DB)`.
 * A query named `{TypeName}Query`: the query is the way you will be able to build programmatically the queries to perform on the store.
 A store only will accept queries of its own type.
+You can create a new query with `New{TypeName}Query()`.
 The query will contain methods for adding criteria to your query for every field of your struct, called `FindBy`s.
+The query object is not immutable, that is, every condition added to it, changes the query.
+If you want to reuse part of a query, you can call the `Copy()` method of a query, which will return a query identical to the one used to call the method.
 * A resultset named `{TypeName}ResultSet`: a resultset is the way to iterate over and obtain all elements in a resultset returned by the store.
 A store of a given type will always return a result set of the matching type, which will only return records of that type.
 * Schema of all the models containing all the fields.
 That way, you can access the name of a specific field without having to use a string, that is, a typesafe way.